-It is worth saying that even despite the relative success of the above models, the most high-profile Converse collaborations were marked by the labels “DC” and “The Simpsons”.
-To celebrate the 25th anniversary of the history of the yellow men, Chuck Taylor All-Star came out in several colors, dedicated to each member of the Simpson family.
-Men’s white and blue sneakers wore Homer, exclaiming the phrases “D’Oh!” and “Woo Hoo!” for women’s ones – Marge, Lisa and Maggie, and for children’s, in turn, Bart, writing on the blackboard the words “I will not waste chalk”.
-The limited cartoon collection was wildly popular not only because of the nostalgic moods and favorite characters but also because of the quite affordable prices ranging from $37 to $65 per pair.
+It’s worth saying that even despite the relative success of the above models, Converse’s most high-profile collaborations have been with the DC and The Simpsons labels.
+To celebrate the 25th anniversary of the history of the yellow men, the Chuck Taylor All-Star came out in several colours dedicated to each member of the Simpsons family.
+The men’s white and blue trainers featured Homer exclaiming the phrases “D’Oh!” and “Woo Hoo!”, the women’s trainers featured Marge, Lisa and Maggie, while the children’s trainers in turn featured Bart writing the words “I won’t waste chalk” on a board.
+The limited-edition cartoon collection was wildly popular, not only for its nostalgic vibe and beloved characters but also for its affordable prices, ranging from $37 to $65 a pair.

-In 2014, the superhero Converse sneakers with portraits of the Justice League members – Batman, Superman, The Flash, and Wonder Woman – were released.
-For supporters of the dark forces, a model with the face of the Joker was released, redone this summer, when the role of the character passed to actor Jared Leto.
-His movie lover – mad Harley Quinn played by Margot Robbie – also received her own pair of sneakers, as, in fact, other members of the “Suicide Squad”, for whom comfortable shoes are the key to a successfully completed mission.
+In 2014, Converse superhero sneakers were released with portraits of Justice League members Batman, Superman, Flash and Wonder Woman.
+For supporters of the dark forces, a model with the face of the Joker was released, remade this summer when the role of the character was taken over by actor Jared Leto.
+His movie sweetheart, the insane Harley Quinn, played by Margot Robbie, also got her own pair of trainers, as did the other members of Suicide Squad, for whom comfortable shoes are the key to a successful mission.